Day 359-365 / 365 Days of Fulfillment Blog

 “Fight Your way through the Post Holiday Haze”

-This is a tip in organization and productivity that will surely reduce a great deal of stress for next years holiday festivities, and help you manage your time and mind more optimally than you’re probably used to around this season.
+This is a tip in organization and productivity that will surely reduce a great deal of stress for next years holiday festivities, and help you manage your time and mind more optimally than you are probably used to around this festive season.

 Organizing your boxes with cohesiveness and with labels is a great place to start.
-When you put items around the house back into boxes, I suggest organizing your decorations accordingly – garland together, ornaments together, lights together, up stairs vs down stairs decorations separated etc. – You also want to put a label on the side of the boxes telling you whats in each particular box.
+When you put Christmas items and decorations around the house, back into boxes, I suggest organizing your decorations accordingly – garland together, ornaments together, lights together, up stairs vs down stairs decorations separated etc. – You also want to put a label on the side of the boxes telling you what’s in each particular box.
 This makes finding decorations for any season so much easier and efficient, and also makes the clean up go by much faster as well.

 Another way to fight holiday haze and save money in the process is by buying things you will need for next year, right after Christmas is over.
-This down-the-road thinking prevents potentially absurb spending and eliminates some in-store chaos for you next year.
-The deals on ornaments, gift tags, napkins, crackers (the ones you pull apart), and decorations are way cheaper after the holiday’s are over.
-This does take some proactive long term gratifying thinking but the savings will be totally worth it.
-Why buy a $50 wreath when you can buy one for $25.00 now.
-As a bonus, you can put all the money you saved (i.e. 50% off a $50.00 wreath – [$25.00] ) in a Christmas Jar for next year, that can be used for next year’s Christmas Shopping or to be given to Charity.
+This down-the-road thinking prevents potentially absurd spending and eliminates some in-store chaos for you next year.
+The deals on ornaments, gift tags, napkins, crackers (the ones you pull apart), and decorations are way cheaper right after the holidays are over.
+This does take some proactive long term gratifying thinking, but the savings will be totally worth it.
+Why buy a $50 wreath in November when you can buy one for $25.00 in January As a bonus, you can put all the money you saved (i.e. 50% off a $50.00 wreath – [$25.00] ) in a Christmas Jar for next year, that can be used for next year’s Christmas Shopping or to be given to Charity.

 359/365 – December 26